enterprise-oss/osso-docs/blog/2020-09-14-release-candidate.md

 As we've seen, there's already plenty of OSS for adding SAML-based SSO to your application.
 So what value does Osso actually provide?

 While the OSS we've discussed is great and well-documented, there's a huge gap between setting up an SSO proof of concept and releasing SSO as a scalable feature that Sales knows how to sell, Customer Success knows how to onboard and troubleshoot, and Engineering knows how to debug.
-If you were to follow [OneLogin's Ruby SAML Authenticatiopn Examples](https://developers.onelogin.com/saml/ruby), you might think
+If you were to follow [OneLogin's Ruby SAML Authenticatiopn Examples](https://developers.onelogin.com/saml/ruby), you might think you can add SAML integration in under an hour.
+But the truth is this proof of concept is wholly insufficient for building out a scalable SSO integration.

 Osso provides two main areas of functionality to help close this gap: CRUD and Docs.